peterjc/thapbi-pict/docs/examples/microalgal_mock/presence_absence.rst

 was present is detected.
 And *vice versa*, we see some things which are not classified.

-The experiement had a negative PCR control, but it was not sequenced.
+The experiment had a negative PCR control, but it was not sequenced.
 The two different amplicons were sequenced separately, but since the FASTQ files are provided pre-trimmed, we can't try using the other primer pair on each sample as a negative control.